idaholab/moose/framework/doc/content/syntax/LinearFVBCs/index.md

   need the boundary value of the field, extensively used within advection kernels.
   Using the same example as above, by employing an extrapolation to the boundary face to determine the boundary value, we get the following expression: $u_b = u_C+\nabla u_C d_{Cf}$, where $d_{Cf}$ is the vector pointing to the face center from the cell center.
-In this case, besides the the same matrix contribution as above, we need to add the following term to the right hand side:
+In this case, besides the same matrix contribution as above, we need to add the following term to the right hand side:
   $\vec{v} \cdot \vec{n} \nabla u_C d_{Cf} |S_b|$.
 Therefore, this function returns $\nabla u_C d_{Cf}$
   (as it is just the value contribution) and the other multipliers are added in the advection kernel.